YufanZhao1/DAS-Group-12/DAS-Group-12.md

 ### Using Generalized Linear Model

-+Model 1: using All variable
+Model 1: using all the available variables

 ``` r
 coffee_data$binary_response <- ifelse(coffee_data$Qualityclass == "Good", 1, 0)